Aditya-Bhalotia/8bit_vector_processor/README.md

 5. **Store instructions**: `opcode[6bit] + DC[5bit] + source register address[5bit] + DC[4bit] + memory address[12bit]`
 6. **Jump instructions**: `opcode[6bit] + final instruction address[26bit]`

-*DC -> Don't care (can either be zeros or ones)
+*DC -> Don't care (can be filled with any bit.
+Generally filled with zeros)

 *The Register Address Write instruction is to be given just before initializing the loop statement, while the Register Address Read is to be given just before giving a branch instruction always.
+This ensures that you have appropraitely remembered your program counter location.
+(Refer to "Basic Computer Architecture" book to know about the reason for it)

 ## Additional Notes